droghio/CrawlingSpecter/README.md

 ###DETAILS

 ***Link detection:***
-The crawler simply reads the href values of all anchor "<a>" tags in the source html.
+The crawler simply reads the href values of all anchor "&lt;a&gt;" tags in the source html.
 It will ignore all anchors that only jump to different locaitons in the same page.

 ***Valid Page detection:***
 When the crawler lands on a page it checks the http status code.
-If this code is above 400 it records the page as invalid.
+If this code is 400 or above it records the page as invalid.

 ***Workers:***
 To speed up crawling it is possible to dispatch many crawling bots simulatiously.
 For a Core2 Duo I suggest 4-10 bots max.
-Your milage will very.
+Your milage will vary.
 Keep in mind more bots does not guarantee better preformance, but feel free to play with the setting.
 I've gone over 100 workers without melting my Mac Mini, but gains were negligible.

 ***Custom Link Filter:***
 The filter executes directly in the worker's runtime, meaning it is a huge security hole.
 I'm working on sandboxing the filter but for now be careful where you deploy this service.